martendebruijn/stevie-the-tv/README.md

 ### Switch

-Turning Stevie on or off.
+Turn Stevie on or off.

 - **Flag**: `--turn`
 - **Options**: `on`, `off`